DendrouLab/panpipes/docs/install.md

 ## Installation on Apple Silicon M chips
 If you intend to install panpipes via conda on a macOS machine with M-Chip, you might face issues when installing or using certain workflows of panpipes.
-This is because panpipes relies on [scvi-tools], which currently only supports execution on Apple Silicon machines when installed using a native Python version (owing to a dependency on JAX).
+This is because panpipes relies on `scvi-tools`, which currently [only supports execution on Apple Silicon machines when installed using a native Python version](https://docs.scvi-tools.org/en/stable/installation.html#apple-silicon) (due to a dependency on JAX).

-Follow these steps to install pertpy on an Apple Silicon machine:
+Follow these steps to install panpipes on an Apple Silicon machine:

 1. Install [Homebrew](https://brew.sh/)

 2. Install Apple Silicon version of Mambaforge (If you already have Anaconda/Miniconda installed, make sure having both mamba and conda won't cause conflicts).
-Additionally, we need clang which is included in llvm, so we install that as well.
+Additionally, we need clang which is included in llvm, so we install that as well:

 ```bash
 brew install --cask mambaforge
 brew install llvm
 ```

-3. Create a new environment using mamba (here with python 3.10) and activate it
+3. Create a new environment using mamba (here with python 3.10) and activate it:

 ```bash
 conda config --add channels conda-forge